cargo-public-api/cargo-public-api/README.md

 # Usage

-If you prefer not to use the convenient [`cargo public-items`](https://crates.io/crates/cargo-public-items) wrapper then you do like this:
+If you prefer not to use the convenient [`cargo public-items`](https://crates.io/crates/cargo-public-items) wrapper, do like this:

 ```bash
 # Install the tool that is a thin wrapper around the `public_items` library